lorenzoromagnoli/lorenzoromagnoli.me/site/content/portfolio/Arduino_Cloud.md

     img: cloud3.png
   - 4:
     img: cloud4.png
-draft: true
+draft: false
 ---

-[Arduino Cloud](http://cloud.arduino.cc) is a new addition to the [Arduino Create](http://create.arduino.cc) platform.
-The goal of the platform is to give user a easy way to connect their Arduino Boards to the internet, monitor the status of its devices and connect one board to the other.
+In 2016 as part of my involvement in the developmetn of a IoT strategy for Arduino I contributed to the conceptualization and the design of the first iteration of the Arduino Cloud platform.
+At the time the platform was already featuring a way to monitor some devices status from the distance, the idea of object properties preserved in the current platforn and the possibility of automatic code tempalte generation.

+{{< fullwidth >}}
+	{{< inlineImage src="/assets/img/cloud1.png" width="9" offset="0" >}}
+	{{< inlineImage src="/assets/img/cloud2.png" width="9" offset="0" >}}
+	{{< inlineImage src="/assets/img/cloud3.png" width="9" offset="0" >}}
+  {{< inlineImage src="/assets/img/cloud4.png" width="9" offset="0" >}}
+{{< /fullwidth >}}

 The platform was designed with simplicity in mind: as well as the other Arduino products it is usable by beginners, and pro-users.

-The project, developed the web team internal to Arduino, is still on going, and many features will be implemented in the coming months.
+Although the platform went trough a series of iterations it maintains the core element I contributed to develop.
+Check it out [here](https://create.arduino.cc/iot/)